Policies and Requirements

 - If you wish to transfer to a different university, see Change of University.

 Your start date is determined by your registration status in the program of studies for which funding was awarded at the time you receive notification of your award.
-PGS M, CGS M or Julie Payette-NSERC Research Scholarship holders should note that scholarship support will not extend beyond the 28th month of your master's program.
-PGS D or CGS D holders should note that scholarship support will not extend beyond the 52nd month of your doctoral program (64th month if you were admitted to the doctoral program directly from your bachelor’s program).
+Scholarship support will not extend beyond the 52nd month of your doctoral program (64th month if you were admitted to the doctoral program directly from your bachelor’s program).

-- If you have already begun the program of studies, you may take up your award on either the first day of the May or September academic term following the announcement of the results, except in the following cases:
+- If you have already begun the program of studies, you may activate your award on either the first day of the May or September academic term of the year in which the results were announced, except in the following cases:

-- You may take up your doctoral award on the first day of January if your prior PGS M, CGS M or IPS 1 award ends in December following the announcement of the results;
+- You may activate your award on the first day of January if your prior CGS Master’s or IPS 1 award ends in December following the announcement of the results.

-- If you had completed 24 months of studies in the program for which support was requested (36 months if you were admitted to the doctoral program directly from your bachelor’s program) as of December 31 of the year of application, you must take up the award in May following the announcement of the results.
+- If you had completed 24 months of studies in the doctoral program for which support was requested (36 months if you were admitted to the doctoral program directly from your bachelor’s program) as of December 31 of the year of application, you must activate the award in May following the announcement of the results.

-- If you have been offered a three-year PGS D or CGS D and have completed 12 months of studies in the program for which support was requested (24 months if you were admitted to the doctoral program directly from your bachelor’s program) as of December 31 of the year of application, you must take up the award in May following the announcement of the results.
+- If you have been offered a three-year award and have completed 12 months of studies in the doctoral program for which support was requested (24 months if you were admitted to the doctoral program directly from your bachelor’s program) as of December 31 of the year of application, you must activate the award in May following the announcement of the results.

-- If you have not yet begun the program of studies, you may take up the award on either the first day of the May, September or January academic term following the announcement of the results.
+- If you have not yet begun the program of studies, you may activate the award on either the first day of the May, September or January academic term following the announcement of the results.

 - If you anticipate that you will not be able to complete the requirements of your previous degree by December 31, you must decline the award.
 However, you may apply again in the following competition as long as you remain eligible.

 Change in Start Date